 Quality tutorials to install the current version of OS X -- OS X 10.10 "Yosemite" -- using a number of different software tools on a Hackintosh include:

 Install OS X Yosemite on Supported PCs - How to install OS X 10.10 Yosemite on any supported PC from the legendary tonymacx86 using the site's own Unibeast and Multibeast software tools.
 For those interested in more detailed understanding of the process, the same site also provides an installation tutorial using Clover.
+It covers the OS X 10.10.1 update and has hardware recommendations for building your own system, as well.

 Install OS X Yosemite (Including X99) - A "Quick Hackintosh Tip" OS X Yosemite installation tutorial from the always excellent Roche Technology.
 Don't miss the corresponding installation video below, either.